Airbus calls for 'immediate' software upgrade to A320 aircraft

 "Still, our overriding priority will always be the safety of our operation.
 It's all hands on deck across our airline to address this Airbus software issue and take care of any customers whose flights are affected," the airline said in a statement on Friday.

 Delta Air Lines told NPR in a statement on Friday it expects "any resulting operational impact to be limited."
-United Airlines said its aircraft is not affected by the software issue, and Frontier Airlines said they are currently evaluating the notice from Airbus.
+United Airlines said earlier Friday its aircraft were not affected by the software issue, but told NPR later that six of its aircraft would be impacted.
+The airline also said it expects "minor disruption to a few flights" and Frontier Airlines said they are currently evaluating the notice from Airbus.
 Allegiant Air said the airline is doing everything it can to minimize any potential delays or disruptions and will contact impacted passengers directly.

-NPR also reached out to JetBlue and Spirit Airlines for comment on Friday but have not received a response.
+JetBlue told NPR it has started working on affected aircraft and is also trying to minimize disruptions.
+NPR reached out to Spirit Airlines for comment on Friday but have not received a response.

 NPR's Joel Rose contributed to this report.